 Please Note: If in the above FAQ, the company is a foreign-based company (i.e., outside of the United States) but has locations within the United States, the foreign-based company is required to file an EEO-1 Component 1 report(s) for those locations within the United States.
 Foreign-based and/or foreign-owned employers must report for eligible establishments located in the 50 United States and the District of Columbia.
-If a foreign-based and/or foreign-owned employer has a United States-based headquarters, the U.S. based headquarters is responsible for filing as a multi-establishment filer (i.e., multi-establishment employer) for all the employer's establishments located in the 50 United States and the District of Columbia.
-If a foreign-based and/or foreign-owned employer does not have a headquarters based in the 50 United States or the District of Columbia, one of its establishments located in the U.S. may file on behalf of all the employer's establishments as a multi-establishment filer (i.e., multi-establishment employer) but is not required to do so.
+If a foreign-based and/or foreign-owned employer has a United States-based headquarters, the U.S. based headquarters is responsible for filing as a multi-establishment filer (i.e., multi-establishment employer) for all the employer's establishments located in the 50 United States or the District of Columbia, one of its establishments located in the U.S. may file on behalf of all the employer's establishments as a multi-establishment filer (i.e., multi-establishment employer) but is not required to do so.
 Otherwise, each establishment must file its own EEO-1 Component 1 report with the EEOC.